f5devcentral/nginx-one-lab/docs/README.md

 into a global fleet of NGINX instances, both NGINX Plus and NGINX OSS.

-NGINX One is currently in Early Access, and the implemented feature set it limited; however, you will still be able to see the onboarding process, as well as some of the metrics and insights that the platform is able to provide.
+NGINX One is currently in Early Access, and the implemented feature set is limited; however, you will still be able to see the onboarding process, as well as some of the metrics and insights that the platform is able to provide.
 The features and capabilities of the NGINX One offering are expected to continue to grow up to and beyond General